Discover-the-Great-Wall-of-China/.github/README.md

 ## A Glimpse into History and Construction

 The wall's construction began during the Qin Dynasty and was expanded by later dynasties, including the Han and Ming.
 It played a crucial role in China's defense, serving as a military stronghold with watchtowers and beacon towers.
-Over centuries, it has influenced Chinese culture, appearing in literature, art, and folklore.
+Over centuries, it has influenced Chinese culture, appearing in literature, art,and folklore.

 ## Ingenious Engineering and Timeless Design